Kim Kardashian’s White House Prison-Reform Meeting Is Weird, But Don’t Blame Her

 Early on Wednesday morning, Vanity Fair published a report that initially sounds like a bizarre game of Mad Libs.
-Kim Kardashian West is set to meet with President Trump on Wednesday, likely in the Oval Office, to ask him to pardon a 62-year-old great-grandmother serving a life-sentence without parole for a nonviolent drug offense.
+Kim Kardashian West is set to meet with President Trump on Wednesday, likely in the Oval Office, to ask him to pardon a 62-year-old great-grandmother serving a life sentence without parole for a nonviolent drug offense.
 This follows “months of talks” between Kardashian West and Jared Kushner about prison reform.

 Yes, this is real life, and it’s not actually as crazy as it sounds — at least, not on Kardashian West’s part.

-Kanye West’s recent embrace of the MAGA hat and all it stands for were nearly inescapable, so most people are aware that his wife was a vocal Hillary Clinton supporter, and has made it clear that she’s still not a huge Trump fan.
+Kanye West’s recent embrace of the MAGA hat and all it stands for was nearly inescapable, so most people are aware that his wife was a vocal Hillary Clinton supporter, and has made it clear that she’s still not a huge Trump fan.
 But many may not know that in between welcoming her third child (plus two new nieces) and promoting a new fragrance that comes in a bottle shaped like her naked torso in recent months, Kardashian West has been publicly promoting clemency for Alice Marie Johnson.

 The case of Johnson, who’s been in prison since 1996 on money-laundering and drug-conspiracy charges, came to Kardashian’s attention when she spotted a video Mic posted to Twitter in October.